-- a) Informing students of course progress requirements - NCVE clearly informs overseas students before commencement about requirements to achieve satisfactory course progress in each course level and study period through: - Student Handbook - Other sources f inforation including the college's website at www.ncve.edu.au - Orientation program - Offer Letter & Written Agreement - The Student Letter of Offer & Written Agreement requires the students to acknowledge and accept their obligation to maintain satisfactory course progress. - At the time of initial enrolment, VET students are issued with information about their training program schedule which identifies the units required to be completed in each study period inorder to complete the qualification within the normal duration as indicated on the student's CoE.
+- a) Informing students of course progress requirements - NCVE clearly informs overseas students before commencement about requirements to achieve satisfactory course progress in each course level and study period through: - Student Handbook - Other sources of information including the college's website at www.ncve.edu.au - Orientation program - Offer Letter & Written Agreement - The Student Letter of Offer & Written Agreement requires the students to acknowledge and accept their obligation to maintain satisfactory course progress. - At the time of initial enrolment, VET students are issued with information about b) Requirements for achieving satisfactory course progress

-• ELICOS student orientation provides students with information about the 12=week duration of each course level and the requirement to complete each level within this timeframe.
+- their training program schedule which identifies the units required to be completed in each study period inorder to complete the qualification within the normal duration as indicated on the student's CoE. - ELICOS student orientation provides students with information about the 12=week duration of each course level and the requirement to complete each level within this timeframe.